hardingrichard/ci-ms2-quiz/README.md

 Using the national colours of Colombia (Yellow, Blue, Red) to bring familiary and make it clear what the site has to do with and is about.
 This colour theming was used throughout the site with design and features.
 The colours being bright and contrasting also provides an aspect of fun which compliments the purpose of the website in which to play a game.
+Blue background was used with white text for the game instructions as this improves readability and is more dyslexia friendly.
 The site was designed to be free from distracting elements from popping up on the screen and page links were used in the navigation bar to take the user straight to each section of the page than needing to scroll.
 The website consists of four pages: the home page, the quiz game page which features a How To Play section which provides users with instructions and the play quiz section where the users can partake in the quiz and test their knowledge as well as a scores section so that users can see how well they did.
 There is also a contact page where users can leave feedback and a 404 error page.

 ## Site Features
 The website is made up of four pages which consist of 8 features: